evhub/coconut/DOCS.md

 ### Set Literals

 Coconut allows an optional `s` to be prepended in front of Python set literals.
 While in most cases this does nothing, in the case of the empty set it lets Coconut know that it is an empty set and not an empty dictionary.

-Additionally, an `f` is also supported, in which case a Python `frozenset` will be generated instead of a normal set.
+Additionally, Coconut also supports replacing the `s` with an `f` to generate a `frozenset` or an `m` to generate a Coconut [`multiset`](#multiset).

 ##### Example